radius-project/docs/docs/content/getting-started/reference-apps/aws-sqs/_index.md

     rad deploy ./app.bicep -p aws_access_key_id=$AWS_ACCESS_KEY_ID -p aws_secret_access_key=$AWS_SECRET_ACCESS_KEY -p aws_region=$AWS_REGION -p queue_name='queue'
     ```

-    The access key, secret key, and region can be the same values you used in the [AWS Quickstart]({{< ref quickstart-aws-s3 >}}).
+    The access key, secret key, and region can be the same values you used in the [AWS How-To guide]({{< ref howto-aws-resources >}}).
 These are used so the container we are deploying can connect to AWS.
 The AWS SQS Queue name must follow the [`Queue name` conventions](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/quotas-queues.html).

 1. Port-forward the container to your machine with [`rad resource expose`]({{< ref rad_resource_expose >}}):